 RONY ADOLFO OLIVAS OLIVAS had never previously received death threats for his journalistic work.
-He had never before faced the dilemma of having to choose between pursuing an investigation and abandoning it over concerns for his own safety.
-But when he was eventually presented with this decision, he went with the first option.
+He had never before faced the dilemma of having to choose between pursuing an investigation and abandoning it her role in drug trafficking as a liaison for the over concerns for his own safety.
+But when he was even- Sinaloa Cartel. tually presented with this decision, he went with the first option.
 He ended up paying for it with his life.

-In the early hours of the morning on 14 August 2005, Olivas was shot and killed outside his home in Estelí, northern Nicaragua.
+Olivas was shot and killed outside his home in Estelí, northern Nicaragua.

-Olivas was a correspondent for Nicaragua's, La Prensa, a newspaper for which he had worked for almost 15 years, and a long-standing reporter for Estelí's local radio station, Radio Liberación.
+Olivas was a correspondent for Nicaragua's, La Prensa, a newspaper for which he had worked for almost 15 years, and a long-standing reporter for Esteli's local radio station, Radio Liberación.